 “There is no magical quantity for how much they need to eat to earn dessert, but they should have made a reasonable attempt to try the meal,” Schnee says.

 5. Don’t forbid treats.

 Instead, take a balanced approach by encouraging healthier treats and smaller portions of those treats.
 Again, this is where modeling is important.
-For example, it is OK to have ice cream but everyone should have the kiddie portion and consider going for frozen yogurt with dark chocolate instead of sprinkles and whipped cream.
+For example, it’s OK to have ice cream, but everyone should have the kiddie portion and consider going for frozen yogurt with dark chocolate instead of sprinkles and whipped cream.

-“Find a way to incorporate these foods on rare occasions, and they will have a healthier approach to them,” Dr. Lappe advises.
+“Find a way to incorporate these foods on rare occasions, and they will have a healthier approach to them,” Schnee advises.